AnnaBrunkhorst/apartment-app/README.md

 This is a simple application allowing visitors to view, create, edit, and delete apartment listings.
 Users can also search for apartments by name.

 The application itself was built in approximately two hours.
-I then created this README and am now working on creating a demo video to accompany the application.
+I then created this README and the above demo video to accompany the application.

 ## Technologies Used